Your baby at 5 weeks

 - You're advised to take 400 micrograms of folic acid a day while you're trying to get pregnant and until the 12th week of pregnancy.

-- Not smoking is one of the best things you can do for your baby's health.
-Sign up for 28 days of free quitting advice and tips to your inbox on the Smokefree site.
+- Stopping smoking is one of the best things you can do for your baby's health.
+Sign up for 28 days of free quitting advice and tips to your inbox.

 - Avoid some foods in pregnancy to protect against infections.